jan-xyz/box/README.md

 1. data-transfer-object (DTO) - Protocolbuffers, JSON, AVRO, database models
 1. internal model - the domain model used inside of the application

-For each of the models there is a distinct layer that provides conversion logic domain specific handling and encapsulation.
+For each of the models there is a distinct layer that provides conversion logic, domain specific handling and encapsulation.

 Terms used in this applications to refer to the different layers are: